vishal-git/doc-parser-vibe-code/README.md

-This entire codebase (including this note here) is developed by 100% vibe coding using Cursor AI.
+This entire codebase is developed by 100% vibe coding using Cursor AI.
 It took me less than a couple of hours to do this from start to finish.
 The entire chat history is available in [cursorai_chat_history.pdf](./cursorai_chat_history.pdf).

 # Document Parser Application